Ico: Development

-Ico uses minimal dialog in a fictional language to provide the story throughout the game.
+Ico uses minimal dialogue in a fictional language to provide the story throughout the game.
 Voice actors included Kazuhiro Shindō as Ico, Rieko Takahashi as Yorda, and Misa Watanabe as the Queen.
 Ico and the Queen's words are presented in either English or Japanese subtitles depending on the release region, but Yorda's speech is presented in a symbolic language.
+This symbolic language consists of 26 runic letters which correspond to the Latin alphabet, and the script was designed by team member Kei Kuwabara.
 Ueda opted not to provide the translation for Yorda's words as it would have overcome the language barrier between Ico and Yorda, and detracted from the "holding hands" concept of the game.
-In the non-North American releases, playing through the game again after completing the game replaces the symbolic text with appropriate language subtitles.
+The game initially had 115 lines of spoken dialogue, however 77 of these lines were not used in the final game and can only be accessed via data-mining.